Trotec Ruby Software User Manual

 Instructions for Inkscape

-• “Internal” Inkscape objects (ovals, rectangles, text) are fine, and don’t need to be converted to paths in order to import into Ruby (this is a common issue with other Laser Control software).
+• “Internal” Inkscape objects (ovals, rectangles, text) are fine, and don’t need to be converted to paths in order to import into Ruby.

 Instructions for Adobe Illustrator